ArbitrumFoundation/governance/docs/security-council-mgmt.md

 # Security Council Management Contracts

-todo: removal gov stuff

 These contracts facilitate Security Council management and elections.

-For background information see sections 3 and 4 of the [Constitution of the Arbitrum DAO](https://docs.arbitrum.foundation/dao-constitution) as well as [this general overview of Arbitrum Governance](https://github.com/ArbitrumFoundation/governance/blob/main/docs/overview.md)
+For background information see sections 3 and 4 of the [Constitution of the Arbitrum DAO](https://docs.arbitrum.foundation/dao-constitution).
+The election flow also makes use of existing Arbitrum Governance [Arbitrum Governance](https://github.com/ArbitrumFoundation/governance/blob/main/docs/overview.md) contracts - the Timelocks and the Action system - so these are required reading for understanding the system.

 # High-level Election Overview